PetroSilenius/assist-ukranians/README.md

 The user interface of the application is styled using [tailwindcss](https://tailwindcss.com/).

 The data is stored in json files under [data](data) and [lang](lang).
 This allows saving the data in a transparent way compared to a CMS or database.
 It also allows collaboration on those data sources without much prerequisites.

+The reaction counts are stored in Firebase [Firestore Database](https://cloud.google.com/firestore).
+The reactions are prefetched on server and refetched in the browser once a change to the database occurs.

 ## How to run